Online Learning: A Modern Introduction Using Convex Optimization: OMD Regret Bound using Local Norms

 \section{OMD Regret Bound using Local Norms}

-In Lemma~\ref{lemma:omd_one_step}, strong convexity basically tells us some minimum curvature in all the directions, that allows to upper bound the difference between $\bx_t$ and $\bx_{t+1}$.
+In Lemma~\ref{lemma:omd_one_step}, strong convexity basically tells us that there is some minimum curvature in all the directions, which allows us to upper bound the difference between $\bx_t$ and $\bx_{t+1}$.
 However, it turns out that we can still get a meaningful regret upper bound without this assumption.
-In particular, we can get an interesting expression for the regret that involves the use of \textbf{local norms}.
-We will use these ideas in the section on Multi-armed Bandits (Chapter~\ref{chapter:bandits}).
+In particular, we can get an interesting expression for the regret that involves the use of \textbf{local norms} .
+We will use these ideas with multi-scale experts (Section~\ref{sec:multiscale}) and with multi-armed bandits (Chapter~\ref{ch:bandits}).